 CASA generally has walk-in appointments for the first week of classes each semester.
 To meet with your at advisor at any other time you will need to make an appointment with them via Starfish.

 Yes.
-In order to graduate with an undergraduate degree, you may choose and complete a major.
+In order to graduate with an undergraduate degree, you must choose and complete a major.

 Yes!
 Simply follow the same steps listed above for declaring a major.
 You can also add majors and/or minors this way.